We live where the world comes to play, so you don’t have to go too far to find an epic family adventure in Tampa Bay!

 One of our favorite parks in Hillsborough County is Edward Medard Conservation Park in Plant City due to a unique area near the playground where you can walk among otherworldly tree roots exposed by erosion at an old phosphate mine over the last several decades.
 There are also hills to hike to make you feel as if you’re anywhere other than Tampa Bay!

-Another super kid-friendly and even stroller friendly hiking spot is Weedon Island Preserve in St. Pete.
+Another super kid-friendly and even stroller-friendly hiking spot is Weedon Island Preserve in St. Pete.
 The boardwalk winds you through the mangroves to a tower for a bird’s eye view of the natural park.
 You can also stop by the Cultural and Natural History Center to learn about the history of the park.

 Hillsborough River State Park is another place we’ve visited recently and really enjoyed hiking with the kids.
-We parked in lot 3 and hiked the Baynard Trail (1.1 miles) that features a cool suspension bridge and the Rapids Trail (1.2 miles) with has the rapids.
+We parked in lot 3 and hiked the Baynard Trail (1.1 miles) which features a cool suspension bridge and the Rapids Trail (1.2 miles) with has rapids.
 There is also a playground near the parking lot that has climbing structures and swings.

 Both parks have a splash pad nearby, so don’t forget to pack the swimsuits, towels and sunscreen!

 Our new favorite park is also one of the newest!
 Bonnet Springs Park recently opened in Lakeland and it’s definitely worth the drive over from Tampa and is also home to the new Florida Children’s Museum.
+We also love the play spaces at the revamped Coachman Park in Clearwatertoo!

 It also happens to be prime u-pick season in Tampa Bay for strawberries and more!
 Check out some of our favorite farms here!